Jimbly/LD47-dante-sleeps/README.md

 LD47 -
 ============================

-avoid: other debris? aliens?
+background: fade colors, add stars, clouds (just crossfade?) make bgs grayscale and tint in code different color tint sets for each level more detail on backgrounds ambient wind sounds or music try horizontally moving rings and rocks (variable speed) final level set cat on title screen other things to avoid: other debris? aliens? thicker rings?
 ? subtle indicator of current arc and thrust amount?
-background: fade colors, add stars, clouds (just crossfade?) ambient wind sounds or music final level set more detail on backgrounds

 finalizing:
   wav -> mp3 conversion (and update ext_list)